whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ##### Notes:

-  * 44 tests, all passing
+  * 44 tests, all passing.
   * Some weird errors on my computer, but not on Rachels, suspect my computer is wonky.
   * Fulfills all requirements up to I4.
-  * Well structured code, some minor areas where things could be pulled out into smaller methods
+  * Well structured code, some minor areas where things could be pulled out into smaller methods.
   * Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.